 The Camp Friedlander Trailblazer program gives first-year campers a jump-start towards their first rank advancements of Tenderfoot, Second Class and First Class.
 We pride ourselves on having the most effective first-year-camper program around.
 The knowledgeable staff and many outdoor resources available at Camp Friedlander teach Scouts the skills they need to meet requirements while giving them hands-on experience.

 There's plenty more going on throughout the week at Camp Friedlander.
 Check out all the great activities and programs we have planned for Scouts and adults...

 CHAPLAIN AIDE TRAINING

 An important leadership position in every troop is the Chaplain Aide.
 These Scouts help lead troop religious services and insure a tone of reverence is kept at troop functions.
 Chaplain Aides will be trained by our camp Chaplain to help them take their position to its full potential.
-New this year, Chaplain Aid training will be scheduled through Doubleknot and will include the opportunity to earn the Public Speaking merit badge.

-New in 2014!
+Returning in 2015!
 The half-day Trail Crew program will provide participants the opportunity to learn trail-building techniques while working on requirements for related merit badges such as Soil & Water Conservation and Landscape Architecture.
 Participants will also receive a specialy designed water bottle to remember their experience.
 Due to the nature of work performed and the tools that will be used, participants will need to be 14 years old or older.

-Now in its fourth year, the ACE program offers Scouts who have been to camp for a few years the opportunity to enjoy some of the most exciting summer camp activites around while maintianing time to work on advancement and merit badges.
+Now in its fifth year, the ACE program offers Scouts who have been to camp for a few years the opportunity to enjoy some of the most exciting summer camp activites around while maintianing time to work on advancement and merit badges.